ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Breakdown for VanderCook College of Music

-Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Vandercook College Of Music.
+Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for VanderCook College of Music.

 Tuition $27,670